wadelau/wadelau.github.io/hanjst/what-is-hanjst.md

  ![Mindmap of templates engines](http://ufqi.com/blog/wp-content/uploads/2018/12/TemplateLanguage_Engine_forWeb.201812.png)

+Through the analysis of the brain map, we found that there are still two problems in this field that have not been solved, or are not well solved: 1) On the server side, is there a template language and engine that can implement cross-development languages?
+2 ) Client/browser terminal, is there a template language and engine that can do without script tags?

  What we expect from a client-side template, i.e., JavaScript-based template, are three keys points:
  - Run in client-side, optional in server-side
  - Independent of back-end programming languages